bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kim.md

 * One of them, Anthony Hudson, told me that Dr Kim was one of the best teachers he had ever known.
 * Dr Kim sometimes said that mathematics was his avocation as well as his vocation, and often worked 7 days a week.
 * In his last years he had a number of health problems, including heart problems requiring a quadruple bypass operation and kidney failure requiring dialysis.
-* On 25 October 2003 Kim's daughter, Linda Kim, married Kenneth Suslow.
-* She played a former lover of Tommy Lee Jones's character in ''Men in Black II'' (2002), and also appeared in ''Goldmember.''
-A graduate of Boston University, she is the daughter of Myong Kim and Dr Ki Hang Kim of Montgomery, Alabama.
-* Dr Kim is survived by his wife, Myong Kim; son, John (married to Deborah) of Daphne, Alabama; daughter, Linda (married to Kenneth Suslow) of Los Angeles, California; grandchildren, Hayden Suslow and William Suslow; sister-in-law, Marion (Peter) Kwon of New Port, Virginia; brothers-in-law, Young Ho Swang of Glassonbury, Connecticut, Young Hoon Swang of New Jersey, New York.
 * Let us end with the following assessments of Kim's character.
 * Dr Kim was glad to talk with ordinary people like the custodians of our building as well as with famous mathematicians, and he always remembered the custodians generously at Christmas.
 * Kim's story is notable for the ability and drive by which he emerged from difficult circumstances and went on to great success.